-- 6.28 The evidence base is clear that Bericote's sites are as good- and even better- scoring than most of the allocated employment sites. - 6.29 This raises a clear soundness concern.
+- 7.19 This raises a clear soundness concern.
 The allocation of less sustainable, less market attractive and sites that score less well on strategic planning measures is not "an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence".
-Those allocations are made contrary to the evidence the Bericote's site performs better than land proposed for allocation.

-6.30 The Justified soundness test (NPPF 35 b)) is therefore failed.

-7. Amendments to the Plan
+Those allocations are made contrary to the evidence the Bericote's site performs better than land proposed for allocation. - 7.20 The Justified soundness test (NPPF 35 b)) is therefore failed.
+8. Amendments to the Plan

-- 7.1 Bericote seek the following amendments to the Plan to make it sound: - 1.
-Amend the Green Belt boundary to remove the Gravelly Way site (previously E51a) from the Green Belt - 2.
-Allocate the Gravelly Way site (previously E51a) as employment land - 7.2 Bericote consider that the case for releasing the Vicarage Road site is also strong.
+- 8.1 Bericote seek the following amendments to the Plan to make it sound: - 1.
+Amend the Green Belt boundary to remove the Gravelly Way site (Site E51a) from the Green Belt - 2.
+Allocate the Gravelly Way site (Site E51a) as employment land - 8.2 Bericote consider that the case for releasing the Vicarage Road site (E51b) is also strong.
 However, they propose to use the land for biodiversity, landscaping and local bee keeping activities.

-8. Conclusions
+9. Conclusions

-- 8.1 Bericote are concerned that the Plan is unsound as drafted.
+- 9.1 Bericote are concerned that the Plan is unsound as drafted.
 They seek removal of their land at Gravelly Way from the Green Belt and it's allocation as employment land.
-They also control land at Vicarage Road.
-They intend to provide landscape and ecological mitigation on this area- but also consider that it performs no Green Belt function and should also be removed from that designation. - 8.2 Once the changes to Green Belt boundaries proposed in the Plan are in place, Bericote's sites won't perform any of the Five Purposes of including land in the Green Belt.
-It won't be necessary to keep them open- as they will be surrounded by industrial development- and leaving them designated will simply result in pressure to release them in the future-undermining the expected permanence of the Green Belt boundary. - 8.3 The supply of sites identified to meet the combined South Staffordshire and part of the Black Country need is 90.9Ha.
-The identified land requirement is 100.2Ha (or 99Ha as expressed in Policy DS4).
-The supply of local sites is 9.3Ha less than the local need.
-Bericote's Gravelly Way site is 7.3Ha.
-The release of Bericote's site would address the majority of this shortfall. - 8.4 In the current supply, there are just 3 deliverable sites for local B8 uses.
-All of these sites are committed, well known to the market and being actively pursued.
-Between them, they will provide just 12 units for the 19 year Plan Period.
-This is 1.5 units for every year of the Plan.
-That level of supply is clearly not adequate for this market- particularly when the potential for local job growth, spurred on by the delivery of West Midlands Interchange is taken into account- that is foreseeable need which the Plan does not allow for in it's land supply. - 8.5 The existing supply of units also has a gap in provision.
-Bericote propose to provide units ranging between 80,000sqft and 100,000sqft in order to meet this gap. - 8.6 Bericote's site is the 5th best performing employment site in the District.
-11 sites are proposed for allocation- meaning that 7 sites are allocated which do not score as well as their site.
-That is illogical and counter to the evidence supporting those allocations. - 8.7 Bericote's sites score higher than ROF Featherstone for Market Attractiveness; better than WMI, Vernon Park, ROF Featherstone and i54 Western Extension for Sustainability; and better than Hilton Cross, and Vernon Park for Strategic Planning considerations. - 8.8 The evidence base is clear that Bericote's sites are as good- and better- employment sites than most of the allocated employment sites. - 8.9 Bericote consider that the Plan, as currently drafted, is unsound.
+They also control land at Vicarage Road, where they intend to provide landscape and ecological mitigation.
+That land also performs no Green Belt function and should also be removed from that designation. - 9.2 These sites will be surrounded by large scale industrial development at West Midlands Interchange.
+They won't perform any of the Five Purposes of including land in the Green Belt and keeping them open won't be necessary.
+Leaving them designated will simply result in pressure to release them in the future- undermining the expected permanence of the Green Belt boundary. - 9.3 In the current draft supply, there are just 2 sites for local B8 uses and ROF Featherstone has a long history of failed delivery.
+The permission finally granted in 2022 only has 18 months remaining to submit reserved matters.
+It is possible that the permission may expire.
+The level of supply is clearly not adequate for this market- either quantitatively or in terms of providing a reasonable choice for occupiers.
+This is particularly the case when the potential for local job growth, spurred on by the delivery of West Midlands Interchange is taken into account- that is a foreseeable need which the Plan does not allow for in it's land supply. - 9.4 Bericote's site is one of the best performing employment site in the District.
+However, Site E30 is proposed for allocation, which scores poorly.
+That is illogical and counter to the evidence supporting those allocations.
+Bericote suggest that there is a qualitative requirement for both sites, but if that is not accepted, it would be logical to allocate Bericote's sites over site E30. - 9.5 Bericote consider that the Plan, as currently drafted, is unsound.
 This could be rectified by allocating their site for employment purposes.